 Rooms: There are 6 tents.
 All have a screened, open air en-suite bathroom with running water, a shower, hand basin and a flush toilet, and a private deck.
-One of the tents are honeymoon or family suites and are bigger with a double bed and 2 day beds, a private dining-cum-lounge area and a bath as well as a shower
+2 of the tents are honeymoon or family suites and are bigger with a double bed and 2 day beds, a private dining-cum-lounge area and a large bathroom plus an outdoor bathtub.

-Activities: Enjoy a mix of game drives, walking safaris and bird watching in this Big 5 region, bird watching and observing wildlife at the waterhole.
+Activities: Enjoy a mix of game drives, walking safaris in this Big 5 region, bird watching and observing wildlife at the waterhole.
 There's a photographic hide set beneath the main deck from which you can get excllent close up views of animals cloing to drink at the pan, water levels dependent.
 Fishing and canoeing on the nearby Zambezi floodplains in Mana Pools can be arranged if requested in advance of arrival and subject to availability.
 If staying 3 nights or more you can experience a night in the bush with the ‘Kanga Under the Stars’ programme.
 This consists of drinks and dinner in a remote bush setting followed by a sleep-out on a platform set high up under fig trees, with proper beds and bedding and covered by a mosquito net, with shared flush toilets and bucket showers

 Facilities: Communal facilities include a covered lounge and dining area looking out over a waterhole.
 Outside there’s a split level deck providing ample seating, both shaded and sunny, and a camp fire area.
 There is also a plunge pool.
 Solar power is backed up by a generator and there are charging points in the central area.
 There is a free laundry service.